thoelze1/break-google-drive/README.md

 # Is Google Drive Storage Really "Unlimited?"

-Binghamton University claims that the Google Drive storage on my school sponsored account is"unlimited."
+Binghamton University claims that the Google Drive storage on my school sponsored account is "unlimited."
 We'll see.

 ## Resources